 p4 -p 1492 admin stop

-For basic instructions on using P4V to connect a Perforce Server, see the Ten Minute Test Drive, or consult the P4V Help menu.
+For basic instructions on using P4V to connect a Perforce Server, see the 5 Minute Client and Server setup on Windows, or consult the P4V Help menu.

 For additional information on setting up the Perforce Server or using Perforce applications, see the main documentation page on our Web site.
 If you encounter any problems installing or using the Non-Streams Sample Depot, please contact Perforce Support at email@example.com.